Simmetrics/simmetrics/README.md

 The [StringMetricBuilder](./simmetrics-core/src/main/java/org/simmetrics/StringMetricBuilder.java) is a convenience tool to build string metrics.
 Any class implementing StringMetric, ListMetric, SetMetric can be used to build a string metric.

-For a terse syntax use the static import `import static org.simmetrics.StringMetricBuilder.with;`
+For a terse syntax use `import static org.simmetrics.StringMetricBuilder.with;`

 ```
 	String str1 = "This is a sentence.
 It is made of words";